sardonicism-04/TheReposterminator/README.md

 # TheReposterminator

+> TheReposterminator now has a userscript to make working with it even easer!
+[See here for more](#userscript-usage)

 TheReposterminator is a reddit bot made to detect reposts, and help make moderating a whole lot easier.
 * Indexed submission media as soon as it joins a subreddit
 * Retains indexed media even after being removed from a subreddit, so if readded, it can start working again without a problem